Your guide to Christmas stocking fillers

 Events Gift Experiences Gift Ideas Gifts Winter

-Do you hang yours over the fireplace or leave it nestled between your feet in bed?
+Do you hang your stocking over the fireplace or leave hanging at the end of your bed?
 Unwrapping your neatly packaged stocking fillers is one of the simple joys of Christmas – no matter how old you are.
-At Hotel Chocolat, we think that stocking fillers shouldn’t have an age limit on them: adults and children alike should be able to join in on that special magic on Christmas day.
+At Hotel Chocolat, we think that stocking fillers shouldn’t have an age limit on them.
+Adults and children alike should be able to join in on that special magic, especially when there’s so much Christmas chocolate to enjoy.
+Discover our guide to the best chocolate stocking fillers and make this festive season more delicious than ever.

 Where did the Christmas stocking tradition come from?

-The origins of hanging up stockings aren’t that easy to pin down (or should we say up).
+Before we delve into some of our favourite stocking filler ideas, let’s explore the origins of this nostalgic festive tradition.
+The origins of hanging up stockings aren’t that easy to pin down (or should we say up?).
 Like many Christmas traditions, there isn’t one clear answer as to where the practice of filling large socks with stocking fillers came from.
-However, the legends are certainly interesting – we’ll let you decide for yourself which one is most believable.
+However, the legends are certainly interesting…

 The drying stocking